-The journey toward a restored smile with dental implants can feel both exciting and uncertain.
+The path toward a restored smile with dental implants can feel both exciting and uncertain.
 While dental implants boast impressive success rates when properly placed, various elements influence their long-term integration and function.
-Understanding these key factors with the help of a trusted professional helps you prepare for the procedure and empowers you to take an active role in ensuring the best possible outcome for your new smile.
+Understanding these factors with the help of a trusted professional helps you prepare for the procedure and empowers you to take an active role in ensuring the best possible outcome.

-At Laudenbach Periodontics & Dental Implants, we prioritize your comfort and success throughout the entire implant process.
-Our team of specialists, led by Dr. Jay Laudenbach, Dr. Ishita Bhavsar, and Dr. Robert Slauch, carefully evaluates these critical success factors, creating personalized treatment plans that maximize your chances of enjoying a lifetime of benefits from your dental implants.
+At Laudenbach Periodontics & Dental Implants, we prioritize your comfort and dental implant success throughout the entire implant process.
+Our team of Philadelphia periodontists, led by Dr. Jay Laudenbach, Dr. Ishita Bhavsar, and Dr. Robert Slauch, carefully evaluates these critical success factors, creating personalized treatment plans that maximize your chances of enjoying a lifetime of benefits from your dental implants.

 What Factors Impact Your Dental Implant Success?